Last updated: April 9, 2026

 Ryan Rhodes, PhD (University of Victoria, Canada)

-Ryan E. Rhodes is a Professor in the School of Exercise Science, Physical and Health Education, cross-appointed in the Department of Psychology, and Director of the Behavioral Medicine Laboratory at the University of Victoria, in Victoria, British Columbia, Canada.
+Ryan E. Rhodes is a Professor in the School of Exercise Science, Physical and Health Education, cross-appointed in the Department of Psychology, and Director of the Behavioral Medicine Laboratory at the University of Victoria, in British Columbia, Canada.
 His research includes the psychology of physical activity with an applied focus on promotion during critical life transitions such as parenthood, early family development, and retirement.
 He has held over 100 grants for this research, and he has contributed over 550 publications, 35 book chapters and three books.
 Dr. Rhodes is a Fellow of the Royal Society of Canada, Canadian Academy of Health Sciences, Society of Behavioral Medicine, Academy of Behavioral Medicine, and the European Health Psychology Society.
 He is also the Co-Editor-in-Chief of Psychology and Health, and Associate Editor of Exercise and Sports Sciences Reviews.

 Jet Sanders, PhD (Dutch National Institute for Public Health and the Environment, The Netherlands)